 - No annual fee for additional cards

-The Plum Card® from American Express OPEN Cons
+The Plum Card® from American Express Cons

-With the card you receive a 1.5% discount on your monthly bill whenever you take advantage of the Early Pay Discount.
+With The Plum Card® from American Express you Get a 1.5% discount when you pay early, with no cap on what you can earn back.
 To qualify for Early pay, you have to pay off the balance of the card within 10 days of the billing cycle closing.
-The 1.5% discount will automatically apply as a statement credit towards your bill for the next month.
+The 1.5% discount will automatically apply as a statement credit toward your bill for the next month.
 By taking advantage of this feature you effectively receive 1.5% cash back.
 While the discount is not technically a spending reward, we think its appropriate to consider at such when comparing it to other cards.

-Month 1: The 3,000 in new charges get added to your statement credit.
-By paying $300 (3,000 * 10%), you can defer $2,700 into the next month.
+Month 1: The $3,000 in new charges get added to your statement credit.
+By paying $300 ($3,000 * 10%), you can defer $2,700 into the next month.

-Month 2: In the second month 3,000 in new charges is added on top of the 2,700 deferral for a total balance of 5,700.
-To be eligible for the deferral you have to pay off the complete amount of the defrral $2,700 and the 10% of the new 3,000 in charges = $300.
+Month 2: In the second month $3,000 in new charges is added on top of the $2,700 deferral for a total balance of $5,700.
+To be eligible for the deferral you have to pay off the complete amount of the defrral $2,700 and the 10% of the new $3,000 in charges = $300.
 The total payment for the month is $3,000 with $2,700 deferred into the next month.

 Month 3: Month 3 looks similar to the second month.
 With the same $2,700 deferral and $3,000 in charges being added.

-The deferral benefit effectively acts as a 30 day no interest loan on a portion of your balance.
+The deferral benefit effectively acts as a 30-day no-interest loan on a portion of your balance.
 With most business credit cards having interest rates higher than 12% annually, this feature can save approximately 1% or more that you would pay towards interest charges on your balance.

 Where the card can come out ahead however is for businesses where short term cash flow issues force them to carry short term balances.
-By taking advantage of the deferral you can shift keep a balance on the credit card constantly without paying interest until your company is better able to pay it off.
+By taking advantage of the deferral you can keep a balance on the credit card constantly without paying interest until your company is better able to pay it off.
 This works if the company has a spike in expenses or loss in revenues for a period of a month.

-If your business does not have an existing credit history, applying for The Plum Card® from American Express OPEN may require you to use a personal guarantee.
+If your business does not have an existing credit history, applying for The Plum Card® from American Express may require you to use a personal guarantee.
 American Express may use your personal credit history in determining whether or not to issue the card to your small business.
 For businesses with an established credit history this might not be an issue.